eslint/eslint/docs/developer-guide/development-environment.md

 That ensures ESLint is using your locally installed ESLintTester instead of the one from the public npm registry.

 You'll end up needing to do this if you are making changes to ESLint core together with a rule that is using those changes.

+**Note:** We recognize that this is a bit messy and problematic, and we are looking at improving this setup in the future.

 ## Build Scripts